 - When a police officer requests to see it

 - When you register your car

-Yes, in almost every case purchasing car insurance is the best way to comply to financial responsibility laws.
-Car insurance not only provides financial protection for you when you are in an accident, but will also provide for legal defense if the situation calls for it.
+In almost every case, purchasing car insurance is the best way to comply with financial responsibility laws.
+Car insurance not only provides financial protection for you when you are in an accident but will also provide for legal defense if the situation calls for it.

-For example, in Virginia, the law is very different.
+In Virginia, the law is very different.
 You can purchase car insurance or "pay a fee of $500 at the time of registration.
 Payment of this fee allows a motor vehicle owner to operate an uninsured motor vehicle."
 While they may operate a vehicle, they are still financially responsible to cover any damages they cause.

 The information contained in this article is not tax or legal advice and is not a substitute for such advice.
 State and federal laws change frequently, and the information in this article may not reflect your own state’s laws or the most recent changes to the law.
 For current tax or legal advice, please consult with an accountant or an attorney.